6 Small Businesses Making a Difference in PA

 Thread International’s motto is Responsible Fabric from Ground to Good™, and the Pittsburgh brand lives it by recycling plastics bottles from Haiti into different fabrics — more than 35 varieties!
-Thread has partnered with several brands, including Kenneth Cole and The Pittsburgh Opera, and most recently, Timberland, which used its responsible fabric in a line of clothing.
+Thread has partnered with several brands, including Kenneth Cole and The Pittsburgh Opera, and Timberland, which used its responsible fabric in a line of clothing.

 Based in Wellsboro, Pa., Highland Chocolates is a nonprofit candy company that provides vocational training and employment for up to 20 adults with disabilities and four full-time staff members.
 Together, they learn valuable job skills while handcrafting and packaging chocolates and interacting with visitors who stop in for a factory tour.